Geekay94/COM-437-ANDROID-APP/README.md

 # COM-437-ANDROID-APP
 Elder Care Robot Companion:

 A mobile application linked to a robot designed to assist elderly patients at home.
-The AI can monitor health, provide medication reminders, notify caregivers of emergency situations, and offer companionship to reduce loneliness.
+The AI can monitor health, provide medication reminders, notify caregivers of emergencies, and offer companionship to reduce loneliness.
 Project Description

 The Elder Care Robot Companion is an Android application connected to a robot designed to assist elderly patients at home.
 The application aims to enhance the quality of life for elderly individuals by monitoring their health, providing medication reminders, assisting in emergencies, and offering companionship to reduce loneliness.